Steppe-Mammoth/GostModels/README.md

 - ✅ Fully inherits the behavior of `pydantic.BaseModel`: all methods and functionality.
 Just replace `BaseModel` with `ElasticModel`.
 - ✅ Allows creating models from incomplete data and provides full access — read fields, call methods, even on nested models.
 - ✅ Avoids the need for declaring a bunch of `Optional` fields.
-- ✅ Supports dynamic (undeclared) fields — stored in `self.extra`, a dictionary for unprocessed data.
+- ✅ Supports dynamic (undeclared) fields — stored in `self.elastic_extra`, a dictionary for unprocessed data.
 - ✅ Ensures strict access: only loaded fields can be accessed.
 Trying to access an unloaded field will raise `NotLoadedFieldError`.
 - ✅ Supports recursive creation of nested models.
 - ✅ Provides shallow or deep checks for required fields at any time (on demand).